 Once the pool is drained, it is essential to refill it with fresh water corrected by using by adding chlorine and other chemicals to keep a healthy and hygienic pool.

-3 ways to drain an above ground pool
+How to drain above ground pool

 1. Using a submersible pump